They Fear Us: Critical reception

 They Fear Us received critical acclaim.
 Emma Wilkes of Kerrang! praised the album's stylistic diversity and heaviness.
 Elliot Leaver of Metal Hammer praised Azzouz's performance and its song structures.
 Fuchs, Andrew Sacher of BrooklynVegan, and Antonio Poscic of PopMatters felt that the album transcended the metalcore framework of The Language of Injury into a more stylistically varied sound, with Poscic opining that the album made "disparate styles flow elegantly into one another".
 Nat Lacuna of New Noise Magazine called it a "radical statement piece", while Patrick Lyons of Pitchfork highlighted the progression of Ithaca's songwriting and Azzouz's vocals from The Language of Injury.
 Sputnikmusics Mitch Worden praised Azzouz's improved vocals and range, though felt the "streamlined" nature of the album's production divested its songs of their staying power and grit.
+Andreas Schiffman of Rock Hard felt that whilst the album displayed a few "genuinely impressive stylistic flourishes", it looked "rather bland" when compared with recent releases by Jinjer, Rolo Tomassi, and Venom Prison.

 Kerrang! and Metal Hammer ranked it as the second and third best album of 2022, with the latter selecting it as the year's best metalcore album, while Addison Herron-Wheeler of New Noise Magazine ranked it first in her list of the best "Metal and Heavy Punk" releases of 2022 and PopMatters ranked it as the sixth-best metal album of the year.
 Sacher, in BrooklynVegan and Invisible Oranges, respectively ranked They Fear Us as the 24th best punk album and the 6th best metalcore album of 2022.
 MetalSucks and Rock Sound also included it in their end-of-year album lists.
 At the Heavy Music Awards 2023, They Fear Us and its title track received respective nominations for "Best Production" and "Best Single", although they won neither award.